HDR/Burnmaster-Firmware/README.md

 This source code is provided directly by funnyplaying, i have nothing to do with the development of the firmware.

 **Note:** Be aware that the source code is for 1.10 and not 1.12 as i have not recieved the source code for the latest version from FunnyPlaying.

+**Note 2:** This repo will only host the firmware source provided by funnyplaying, PR's will not be merged, and will be left open (or closed in the case of ai generated PR's)